 Our UK trained and proven team, itinerary and experience will ensure you have a wonderful time on this fantastic mountain.

-Mt Kenya is in the Mt Kenya National Park which is simply stunning.
+Mt Kenya is its own National Park which is a simply stunning landscape with interesting and often endemic flora and flora as well as its soaring jagged summit peaks and glaciers.
 It offers a more gentle approach to trekking/climbing than Kilimanjaro and differs in that there is a great deal more wildlife to be spotted!
-Sometimes this isn’t always welcome!

-From a distance the volcanic peak dominates the surrounding slopes and valleys.
+From a distance, the jagged volcanic peaks stand at the centre of an eroded volcanic dome cut by radial valleys and ridges and standing proudly over the plains and savannah below.
 Elephant, black Rhino, Cape Buffalo, Colobus monkey, antelope and Giant Forest Hog can be seen in the foothills of the 228 sq. mile national park.
 From the lower forests of bamboo, the landscape develops to unusual high-altitude equatorial vegetation on the shoulder of the mountain with giant heather, lobelia and groundsels giving the slopes an alpine desert appearance and a striking feel, almost as if it is from another world.

 We offer private climbs at no extra cost and will work with groups or individuals to create the perfect tailormade holiday.